Israel-Anaba/DAP-Trainee-Story_Israel-Anaba/README.md

 ## Let me introduce Myself
-`Prior to venturing into the data field, my professional background was deeply entrenched in Finance and administration in Finance and administration.
+`My name is Israel Anaba Ayamga and Prior to venturing into the data field, my professional background was deeply entrenched Finance and administration.
 Possessing a solid foundation in finance & management, I cultivated a strong problem-solving mindset.
 My pursuit for excellence sparked the passionate interest in transitioning into the dynamic field of data analytics`

 ## How would I describe my experience in the data analytics program ?
 `Engaging in data analytics has been an intellectually stimulating rollercoaster, and my experience with the program has been nothing short of intriguing and captivating.`